nehsus/nehsus/README.md

 ### Hi there!

-I have worked on large projects across the stack such as Go (Gin), AKKA (Java), Python, and also in Infra (Go/Docker/K8s/AWS/SQL)
+I have worked on large projects across the stack such as Go (Gin), AKKA (Java), Python, and also in Infra (Go/Docker/K8s/AWS/SQL).
+My core competencies include Go, gRPC, GCP, AWS Infrastructure, and reliability domain expertise.

 <details>
   <summary>🔭 Projects</summary>